MurtadhaInit/dotfiles/Notes.md

 - (should I change the location of the shell scripts --like moving it to ~/JetBrainsScripts-- and include it in the .dotfiles directory?)

 - Think about replacing /opt/homebrew in the setup_scripts with the variable that leades to that directory / tool (for it to be more evergreen and not hardcoded).

+- Add .bash_profile (login shells) and .bashrc (interactive shells) to .dotfiles as well.
+- Add .condarc?

 ## Notes about the operation of dotbot